deepflame/iOpenSongs/README.md

 Visit the [AppStore site](http://itunes.apple.com/us/app/iopensongs/id501589566?mt=8) for screenshots and more info on the current release.

-## Requirements
+## Getting Started

-The Cocoa dependencies are handled using CocoaPods.
+Cocoa dependencies are handled using CocoaPods.
 You will need Ruby to install it as a Ruby Gem.

 To install them run